revou-fsse-feb25/demo-next-ts/README.md

 7. **Caching and Revalidation** - Demonstrating SWR&apos;s caching capabilities
 8. **Performance Considerations** - Tips for optimizing server-rendered applications
 9. **Parallel Data Fetching** - Fetching multiple resources simultaneously

+## How to Use the Starter Templates

+Each component contains TODO comments that explain:
+- What to implement
+- How to implement it
+- Best practices for that specific pattern

+To use these templates during a demo:
+1. Start with the existing structure
+2. Follow the TODO comments in each component
+3. Implement the functionality during your demo
+4. Show the before and after for each pattern

 ## Technologies Used